Your browser is not up to date.

 The document part of a set of studies on nutrition-sensitive interventions developed by the ACF “Aligning Food Security and Livelihoods (FSL) with Nutrition” Working Group to show how these interventions can effectively contribute to a better nutrition, by using a nutrition lens at different steps of the project cycle.
 The aim of the “Aligning Food Security and Livelihoods with Nutrition” Working Group is to promote and scale up nutrition sensitive FSL interventions, through documenting lessons learnt, building evidence, developing tools and guidance and building capacity.

-The full set of case studies can be found here: http://www.actioncontrelafaim.org/fr/content/aligning-casestudies
+The full set of case studies can be found here: Our Expertise : fighting the causes and consequences of hunger – Action against Hunger (actioncontrelafaim.org)

 For more information on the “Aligning” approach, please refer to the ACF manual: Maximising the Nutritional Impact of Food Security and Livelihoods Interventions.
-A Manual for Field Workers. http://www.actioncontrelafaim.org/fr/content/maximising
+A Manual for Field Workers.
+Case studies : maximising the nutritional impact of foos security and livelihoods interventions (actioncontrelafaim.org)

 All the news of our Action: articles, events, testimonials, press releases…